kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Hydration

-Hydration is the running of code that [associates state with an existing object](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object).
-On the web, this refers to associating state with [server-side rendered](#ssr) DOM enabling client-side interactivity.
-[It has origins in databases](https://hydrate.sourceforge.net/).
+Hydration is the code that [associates state with an existing object](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object).
+On the web, this refers to creating state in JS that matches [server-side rendered](#ssr) DOM, which then enables client-side interactivity.
+It has origins in [database](https://www.snaplogic.com/glossary/data-hydration) and originates from the [hydrate project from 2006](https://hydrate.sourceforge.net/).

 ### Partial hydration / Island architecture {#partial-hydration}